 Participate in the Canada Ski Marathon, Canada’s oldest and longest Nordic ski tour.
 Over two days you have the opportunity to ski 160 kilometres, broken into sections with shuttles so you can design your own course.
 It’s a remarkable event that is both family-friendly and community supported.
 Do you have what it takes to be a Coureurs des Bois, the toughest category of the event?

 Head to Mont Sainte Anne for both downhill and cross-country skiing.
-The cross-country skiing is some of the best you’ll find in Canada – with over 200 kilometres of trails and in a good year up to 400 cms of snow.
+The cross-country skiing is some of the best you’ll find in Canada – with over 200 km of trails and in a good year up to 400 cm of snow.

 Just outside Saint-Félicien you’ll find Club Tobo-Ski.
 If you’re hardy and LOVE the cold, go downhill skiing.
 Otherwise stay warm by snowshoeing or cross-country skiing on a beautiful network of trails.

-Walk and sleep with the wolves in Parc Mahikan, a wolf observation centre located just outside of Girardville – about 75 kms north of Roberval.
+Walk and sleep with the wolves in Parc Mahikan, a wolf observation centre located just outside of Girardville – about 75 km north of Roberval.
 It’s an exceptional experience.
 Book well in advance.

-In La Mauricie National Park there are a huge range of winter options – from snowshoeing and cross-country skiing to snow tag where you draw a picture on snowshoes and then view it from a lookout.
+In La Mauricie National Park there are a huge range of winter options – from snowshoeing and cross-country skiing to snow tag where you draw a picture on snow while snowshoeing and then view it from a lookout.

-Sleep in Quebec City’s Hôtel de Glace or at the very least take a tour and knock back a drink in shot glasses made of ice.
+Sleep in Quebec City’s Hôtel de Glace (Ice Hotel) or at the very least take a tour of the Ice Hotel and knock back a drink in shot glasses made of ice.

-What to do in New Brunswick in winter
+Best places to visit in New Brunswick, Canada in winter

 Head to Fundy National Park, where you’ll find 40 kilometres of trails, across a range of difficulty, but in two separate areas – Chignecto South and North.
 Look for incredible scenery on these trails through the hilly Acadian highlands.

 Kouchibouguac National Park is one of the best places in the province to visit in winter, It boasts 30 km of snowshoe trails, 15 km of cross-country ski trails, toboggan runs, winter camping and even fat biking.

-What to do in Nova Scotia in winter
+Best places to visit in Nova Scotia, Canada in winter

 Surfers love Nova Scotia in winter.
 Reportedly there is good surfing around Halifax.
 Other hotspots include Lawrencetown Beach just south of Halifax and White Point Beach in Queens County.

 I think of PEI in terms of red sand beaches and lobster boils.
 But in winter it does offer outdoor loving folks a reason to get outside.
 Snowmobilers over 1,000 kilometres of trails.

-If you’re just learning to ski you could check out Brookvale Provincial Ski Park with its 250 foot vertical drop.
+If you’re just learning to ski you could check out Mark Arendz Provincial Ski Park with its 250 foot vertical drop.
 It is also home to 25 kilometres of cross-country ski trails.

-The Blow Me Down Ski Club in Corner Brook looks after 42 kilometres of trails, crossing through some of Newfoundland’s most beautiful country.
+The Blow Me Down Ski Club in Corner Brook looks after 42 km of trails, crossing through some of Newfoundland’s most beautiful landscapes.
 Cross-country ski trails for all levels are kept groomed and track-set.